unicode-org/icu4x/docs/research/format_to_parts.md

 ### Nested Fields

-In the nested fields model, there is a set of ranges, and a particular character could live in more than one range.
+Parts of ICU use the nested fields model: there is a set of ranges, and a particular character could live in more than one range.
 Here is how the above date interval format would look with nested fields:

 ```
 1 janv. – 3 mars 2020